We all know that Camels are not indigenous to Australia so why would they get a mention on an Australian site.

 A letter was written to the Attorney General stating that:

-The immigration Restriction Act of 1901 disallowed the Cameleers, who had returned home after their three year contract, to return to Australia.
+The Immigration Restriction Act of 1901 disallowed the Cameleers, who had returned home after their three-year contract, to return to Australia.
 They were either not granted permission to return or they were given a dictation test which kept out new Cameleers and denied re-entry to those who had left.
-Many were denied naturalisation due to their ‘Asian’ statuses.
+Many were denied naturalization due to their ‘Asian’ statuses.
 When the rail and road transport was up the Cameleers became redundant.
 Some returned home and others stayed and turned to other trades.
 Rather than see their camels shot they released them into the wild.

 The Situation Today